Published: September 8, 2016

 Growth has slowed to 3.5 per cent, a long way off the double-digit rates that the country experienced before the financial crisis.
 The currency, the kwanza, lost nearly a quarter of its value against the dollar in 2015, and shortages of hard currency led to spiralling inflation.
-It has lost another 15 per cent this year.
-The government announced budget cuts 50 per cent in 2015 and a further 20 per cent in 2016.
+It has lost another 15 percent this year.
+The government announced budget cuts of 50 percent in 2015 and a further 28 percent for this year.
 On the ground, civil servants report that wages have been paid late or not at all.
-The country relies on export of food and refined fuel, and costs of day-to-day essentials have risen significantly.
+The country relies on exports of food and refined fuel, and costs of day-to-day essentials have risen significantly.

 Angola announced that it would begin talks with the IMF at the fund’s spring meetings in April.
 In a statement, the finance ministry said that it hoped that working with a multilateral institution would speed up its structural reforms and allow it to diversify away from the oil sector, which still accounts for 95 percent of export revenues, and into agriculture, financial services, fisheries and social sectors.